Welcome Guide – Beadnell Ward Mother and Baby Unit

 The admitting nurse will ensure your personal details are recorded, any medication is obtained from pharmacy.

 They will also discuss your observation level and write a care plan for this.
-Whilst on the unit you will be prescribed a level of observation by the doctor, this is to ensure you are safe and well.
+On admission to the unit you will be prescribed a level of observation by the doctor, this is to ensure you are safe and well.
 It enables staff providing observations to determine if you need additional help or support.
 This can be from having a member of staff with you all the time to only needing to be seen around mealtimes, observation levels tend to reduce in line with recovery.
 It is our policy to observe babies every 30 minutes throughout their stay on the unit to ensure their health and wellbeing.

-• Admission - Caring for your baby
+Admission - Caring for your baby

-Most mums on admission are asked to do as much child care as they feel able during the day and night, staff are available to help out to enable mums to sleep, unless they are breastfeeding.
+Most mums on admission are asked to do as much child care as they feel able during the day and night.
+Staff are available to help out to enable mums to sleep, unless they are breastfeeding.

 We will help and support any mum who wants to breast feed or bottle feed.
 We do not supply formula milk, bottles, nappies, wipes, nappy bags and clothing.
 We hold a small emergency stock of some formula milk, but not prescribed formulas, however we can obtain these via pharmacy.
 If you use any milk from ward stock you will need to replace it as soon as possible.